Spousal Sponsorship: Sponsor Your Spouse or Common-Law Partner for Canadian Immigration

 – You must be a Canadian citizen, a person registered in Canada as an Indian under the Canadian Indian Act, or a permanent resident living in Canada.

 – You must demonstrate financial stability and the ability to support your partner’s basic needs for a specified period.
+You can’t be receiving social assistance.

 – You cannot be receiving social assistance for reasons other than a disability.

 – You must not have been convicted of certain crimes, be in prison, be an undischarged bankrupt, or have previously failed to meet sponsorship obligations.
+In addition, you need to demonstrate a genuine or bona fide relationship with your foreign spouse.

 Is Your Spouse Eligible to Be Sponsored?